rakshabasnet4/FAERS-risk-prediction/README.md

 Run this notebook after the deduplication script.
 Multiple areas to change input and export file location.
 This was run on Kaggle.

 ### Dose_Amount.py:
-Run this notebook using the FAERS_final.parquet file to clean Dose Amount column and replace strings with integers where applicable.
+Run this notebook using the cleaned file you get from the steps above to clean Dose Amount column and replace strings with integers where applicable.
 This was run locally.

 ### FAERS_feature_engineer-dask.ipynb:
 Run this notebook using the cleaned FAERS file you get from running all the code above.
 Use **FAERS_feature_engineer-dask.ipynb** if using a large subset/whole dataset and use **FAERS_feature_engineer-pandas.ipynb** if using a smaller subset.